-UV radiation monitoring: UV index and UV dose
+UV index and UV dose: a short introduction

 UV radiationElectromagnetic radiation or "light" is the collective name for all forms of energy that move with the speed of light.
-There are different "types of light" in the spectrum, depending on their energy, which is related to the wavelength (freqency) of the light: the lower the wavelength, the higher the energy.
+There are different "types of light" in the spectrum, depending on their energy, which is related to the wavelength (freqency) of the light: the lower the wavelength, the higher the frequency and the higher the energy.

 The part of the spectrum immediately to the left of blue, between 200 and 400 nm is the ultraviolet light (UV).
 The UV is usually divided into three components, with increasing energy:

 Of these UV-B is the most dangerous form, since part of it reaches ground level, where it can affect human health (e.g. cause certain forms of skin cancer) and damage the DNA of flora and fauna.
 Note that the wavelength of the division between the UV-A and UV-B bands is sometimes set at 315 nm.